zalando/postgres-operator/docs/reference/operator_parameters.md

 * **storage_resize_mode**
   defines how operator handles the difference between the requested volume size and
     the actual size.
 Available options are:
     1. `ebs`   : operator resizes EBS volumes directly and executes `resizefs` within a pod
     2. `pvc`   : operator only changes PVC definition
     3. `off`   : disables resize of the volumes.
-    4. `mixed` :operator  uses AWS API to adjust size, throughput, and IOPS, and calls pvc change for file system resize Default is "pvc".
+    4. `mixed` : operator uses AWS API to adjust size, throughput, and IOPS, and calls pvc change for file system resize Default is "pvc".

 ## Kubernetes resource requests